Let’s Get Physical: Holding On, Letting Go

 Release: On your next exhale, allow your shoulders to drop just a little.

 - Unclench your jaw.
-Soften your hands.
-Let your stomach relax.
+Relax your hands.
+Let your stomach calm.

 - No need to force.
 Let gravity do some of the work.